willhall2001/BreakinBadCode/README.md

 James Wagner

 ## Structure of Repository
-Final
-Includes a detailed README.md file which explains how to access your data and run your analysis and/or train your model.
+All the raw data can be accessed in the "Final_DataFrames" folder
+- This folder containes each chunk of raw data used throughout the coe blocks

+To access this data, the read_csv codes present in each chunk will have to be changed

+Each of the models can be ran with no issue
+- Processing time is low, so "Run All" can be used on each of the "Machine_Learning_Model" files

 ## Attribution Table:
+James Wagner
+- Code Section 01

 William Halloran
-- Code sections 01, 02, 03, 04, and 05
+- Code sections 02, 03, 04, 05, and 06

 Alistair Mascarenhas
-- Code section 03, and xx
+- Code section 03, and 07

-James Wagner